Share

 NHM subsidy for net house

-Insect-Proof Nets: The Most Important Tool for Organic Nurseries
+Why Are Insect-Proof Nets the Most Important Tool for Organic Nurseries?

 For organic nursery production and virus-free seedling raising, an insect-proof net (also called anti-insect net or fine mesh net) is arguably more important than any shade net.
 These nets have a mesh count of 40–50 mesh (40–50 openings per inch), fine enough to exclude whiteflies, thrips, aphids, and leaf miners — the primary vectors of mosaic and other viral diseases.